livecycle/preevy/site/docs/contribute-to-open-source.md

 ## Option 1 - Using the public livecycle.run Tunnel Server

-This option is simpler and using the the deployed Tunnel Server under livecycle.run.
+This option is simpler and uses the deployed Tunnel Server under livecycle.run.
 Use this if you're only interested in testing and developing the CLI or the Compose Tunnel Agent

 Wherever you would normally run the `preevy` command, simply replace it with: